rust-lang/rust/doc/tutorial.md

 Rust datatypes are not trivial to copy (the way, for example, JavaScript values can be copied by simply taking one or two machine words and plunking them somewhere else).
-Shared boxes require reference count updates, big records, tags, or unique pointers require an arbitrary amount of data to be copied (plus updating the reference counts of shared boxes hanging off them).
+Shared boxes require reference count updates, big records, enums, or unique pointers require an arbitrary amount of data to be copied (plus updating the reference counts of shared boxes hanging off them).